-- 1. the election of one director to the Board of Directors, who will serve for a term of three years or until his successor is duly elected and qualified; - 2. an advisory vote on executive compensation (the "Advisory Vote"); - 3. the ratification of the selection of Marcum LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 4. the transaction such other business as may properly come before the Annual Meeting.
+- 1. to re-elect two members of the board of directors of the Company (the "Board"), Mark D. Klein and Lisa Westley, each of whom will serve for a term of three years expiring at the 2026 annual meeting of stockholders, and until his or her successor is duly elected and qualified; - 2. an advisory vote on executive compensation (the "Advisory Vote"); - 3. the ratification of the selection of Marcum LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 4. the transaction such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.